 - A capacitor that measures close to its rated value is suitable.
 The capacitor is faulty if the voltage gap is higher.

 This method was more popular in the old days, as it did not require any measuring devices for validation.
 This article will discuss how to test a capacitor without a multimeter.

 While this method is risky and not recommended by professionals, safety precautions should be taken if necessary.
 Protective gloves should be worn, and metal surfaces should not be touched.
 Following is a step-by-step guide on shorting the capacitor terminal to test a capacitor.
 The following steps are involved in testing a capacitor.
 Again, the question is the same: how to try the capacitor without desoldering the component and possible.

 - Remove the capacitor from the circuit board by desoldering, and the capacitor must be discharged completely.

 - For one to four seconds, connect red to the positive terminal and black to the negative terminal of the power supply.

-- As a safety precaution, short the capacitors to a metallic wire or rod.
+- Short the capacitors to a metallic wire or rod as a safety precaution.